Zinc Oxide Uses: Medicinal Creams, Calamine Lotion, and Sunscreen

 Infections Require a Different Treatment

 Although friction and irritation cause most cases of diaper rash, some cases are caused by a yeast or bacterial infection.
 A doctor must prescribe a treatment for these infections.
-It's generally recommended that a baby sees a doctor if a diaper rash doesn't disappear within four days, if it appears to be getting worse, or if it's accompanied by other symptoms such as oozing, bleeding, or a fever.
+It's generally recommended that a baby should see a doctor if a diaper rash doesn't disappear within four days, if it appears to be getting worse, or if it's accompanied by other symptoms such as oozing, bleeding, or a fever.

 Zinc oxide creams and ointments are also used to help relieve the discomfort of hemorrhoids.
 These are areas in the rectum or around the anus where veins are swollen due to increased pressure.
 Hemorrhoids are painful and itchy and may bleed.
 They are sometimes known as piles.

 Hemorrhoids may be completely internal and invisible when they're in the rectum (the last part of the large intestine where feces is stored before being eliminated from the body), or they may be external and visible.
-Sometimes internal hemoorrhoids become so large that they protrude through the anus and are said to be prolapsed.
+Sometimes internal hemorrhoids become so large that they protrude through the anus and are said to be prolapsed.

 Many people report that a zinc oxide product reduces the pain and itching of hemorrhoids.
 The product also acts as a protective barrier and can prevent further injury.